bleda/cursor.nvim/README.md

 2. **Floating Window**: When you press `<leader>oc`, a floating window appears for input
 3. **Context Inclusion**: File references with line numbers are automatically included as context (e.g., `@file.lua:10-15`)
 4. **Smart Reuse**: If a Cursor agent tab is already open, it reuses that tab instead of creating a new one
+5. **Auto-Close**: The tab automatically closes when the Cursor agent process exits
-5. **Cursor Integration**: The prompt and file reference are sent to Cursor agent via CLI
+6. **Cursor Integration**: The prompt and file reference are sent to Cursor agent via CLI
-6. **Split Window**: Cursor agent opens in a split window for interaction
+7. **Split Window**: Cursor agent opens in a split window for interaction

 ## Requirements